Pantarheon/cbecho/README.md

 ```

 The `-k` option tells `cbecho` to `keep` the data on the clipboard.
 The `-e`
-option will `empty` the clipboard after sending any text from it to `stdout`.
+option will `empty` the clipboard after potentially sending any plain text from
-And the `-w` option will `wipe` the clipboard without any output.
+it to `stdout`.
+And the `-w` option will `wipe` the clipboard without any
+output.

 Both `-e` and `-w` will leave the clipboard equally empty.
 The only difference
 is that `-e` will first check if there is some plain text on the clipboard,
 and if so, it will output it.

 > __A tip:__ The `-e` option will empty the clipboard after first checking
-> for text so it can display it if it is present.
-But it will still empty the
+> for plain text so it can display it if present.
+But it will still empty
-> clipboard even if it does not find any text on it.
+> the clipboard even if it does not find any plain text on it.
 >
-> What if you wanted to empty the clipboard if and only if there is text on it?
+> What if you wanted to empty the clipboard if and only if there is some
+> plain text on it?
 > Try,
 >
 > ```